 Seema, who also has the added pressure from family and friends to have a caesarean, is struggling with what to do.

-According to Dr. Sinha, “There’s no reason to have a caesarean delivery if things are going well.
+According to Dr. Priti, “There’s no reason to have a caesarean delivery if things are going well.
 Every baby is precious and your labour will be closely monitored.
 And we are equipped to promptly do a caesarean if required.”